Rr42/USB-C-DB/README.md

-# USB-C demo board for Micro-controllers
+# USB-C display board for Micro-controllers
 This is a mini display board with a USB Type-C connector (carrying USB 2.0) and an onboard micro-controller.

-The goal of this demo board is to test and evaluate:
+The goal of this display board is to test and evaluate:
 * The USB-C interface for a Micro-controller
     * This design uses ESP-WROOM-02
 * (TENTATIVE) Implementation of an onboard battery to power the board when disconnected from power